Super-easy, simple and delicious breakfast of Banana Almond Butter Oatmeal! Great for weekday mornings. Gluten-free, vegan, soy-free

 I have some new ventures on the horizon, and couldn’t be more excited for the future; albeit I’m also very anxious at the same time!
-I’ve learned so much over the past year, and will continue to learn as much as I can, whether it comes to food and health or entrepreneurial endeavors.
-You can’t talk about the end of the year without recapping all of the food you may have eaten during the holidays, good or great (but bad for you, perhaps?), which is the situation that I find myself in.
-Back to some healthy foods, this month, and to start it off I have a delightful breakfast that will fill you up and keep you going for hours!
-This is something anyone can make, even if you haven’t gone to a culinary university online; I mean, it’s not rocket science!
+I’ve learned so much over the past year, and will continue to learn as much as I can.
+Whether it comes to absorbing new food techniques, improving health, or entrepreneurial endeavors.
+You can’t talk about the end of the year without recapping all of the food you may have eaten during the holidays.
+Some good or great (but bad for you, perhaps?), which is the situation that I find myself in.
+Back to some healthy foods, this month!
+To start it off I have a delightful breakfast that will fill you up and keep you going for hours!

 I made some delicious Almond Butter the other day, and have been wanting to use it in oatmeal.
 Combining banana with the almond butter was a no-brainer, but adding cinnamon really took it to the next level.